pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-automation-api/index.md

     - go
 ---

 Welcome to the sixth post in our series of blog posts focused on infrastructure as code (IaC) recommended practices.
 So far in this series, you've seen how Zephyr Archaeotech Emporium---the fictional company at the center of this series---uses Pulumi to manage their online retail store.
-You read how Zephyr's initial use of Pulumi changed to incorporate the use of short-lived per-developer stacks.
-Later, as Zephyr continued to grow, you saw how Zephyr restructured their Pulumi projects and stacks, incorporated the use of Stack References, and used Pulumi Cloud's role-based access control (RBAC) functionality to control access to their stacks.
+You read how Zephyr's initial use of Pulumi changed to use short-lived per-developer stacks.
+Later, as Zephyr continued to grow, you saw how Zephyr restructured their Pulumi projects and stacks, incorporated Stack References, and used Pulumi Cloud's role-based access control (RBAC) functionality to control access to their stacks.
 This post focuses on how Zephyr takes advantage of the [Pulumi Automation API](/docs/using-pulumi/automation-api/concepts-terminology) to bring an even greater level of orchestration to the stacks that represent their online store.<!--more-->

 The ultimate goal of this series is to discuss recommended practices for using Pulumi to manage a fairly complex containerized application.
 These practices have unfolded organically, as a direct response to Zephyr's evolving needs.
 The aim is to demonstrate that recommended practices (or best practices) are not set in stone, but are rather "point in time" recommendations that adapt as your company grows.